pyeventsourcing/esdbclient/README.md

 ### Construct client class

-The `ESDBClient` class can be constructed with a required `uri` argument, and an optional `root_certificates` (by default the client will attempt to create a "secure" connection to the server, and in this case the `root_certificates` value is required).
+The `ESDBClient` class can be constructed with a `uri` argument, which is required.

-The `uri` argument is required, and is expected to be an EventStoreDB connection string URI that conforms with the standard EventStoreDB "esdb" or "esdb+discover" URI schemes.
+And, to connect to a "secure" EventStoreDB server, the optional `root_certificates` argument is also required.

-You can generate EventStoreDB connection string URIs using the online tool.
-The syntax and semantics are explained in the Notes section below.
+The `uri` argument is expected to be an EventStoreDB connection string URI that conforms with the standard EventStoreDB "esdb" or "esdb+discover" URI schemes.
+The syntax and semantics of EventStoreDB connection strings are explained in the Notes section below.

-For example, the following connection string URI specifies that the client should attempt to creae a "secure" connection to port 2113 on "localhost", and use the credentials "username" and "password" when making calls to the server.
+For example, the following connection string specifies that the client should attempt to creae a "secure" connection to port 2113 on "localhost", and use the credentials "username" and "password" when making calls to the server.